chrisegener22/LT-soen341projectF2023/README.md

 Creating a website that has many of the essential functions of any real estate website, but additional extra features to increase the overall user experience.

 # Team Members:
-Chris Egener - Full-stack
+Chris Egener
-Yash Patel - Full-stack
+Yash Patel
-Azal Al-Mashta - Full-stack
+Azal Al-Mashta
-Siming Shen - Full-stack
+Siming Shen

 # Technologies
 MERN(MongoDB, Express, React.js, Node.js)